Greg-0-0/Assignment_CogAR/readme.md

 - 20 trials of task 2 scenario with randomised object positions.

 If the evaluation gets interrupted before it reaches the end, the next execution will start again from scenario 1 without randomised object positions.
-The results of the tests can be found at [simualte_python/quantitative_evaluation/evaluations.log](simualte_python/quantitative_evaluation/evaluations.log) as the evaluation gets executed.
+The results of the tests are printed at [path-to-results](simulate_python/quantitative_evaluation/evaluations.log) as the evaluation gets executed.
 A round of results is already present in the file, since it was used by myself to test the evaluation process in the first place.
 The log file **must not** be modified, the application automatically sets it up correctly to execute the next evaluation, even in case of abrupt interruptions of the execution.

 ### Metrics analyzed
 The testing process provides different information for evaluating the simulation.
-The type of data can be checked from the exemple already present in [evaluations.log](simualte_python/quantitative_evaluation/evaluations.log):
+The type of data can be checked from the exemple already present in [evaluations.log](simulate_python/quantitative_evaluation/evaluations.log):

 1. **Completion time** -> time taken to complete the corresponding trial.
 2. **Success value**: